 This is the home page of Pop 509: Survival Analysis, as offered in the Spring of 2018 (Session I).
 The course registrar's page is here.
 For Pop 510: Multilevel Models click here.
 For my research on multilevel models click here.

 This half-course offered in the first half of the spring term focuses on the statistical analysis of time-to-event or survival data.
 We introduce the hazard and survival functions; censoring mechanisms, parametric and non-parametric estimation, and comparison of survival curves.
 We cover continuous and discrete-time regression models with emphasis on Cox's proportional hazards model and partial likelihood estimation.
 We discuss competing risk models, unobserved heterogeneity, and multivariate survival models including event history analysis.
-The course emphasizes basic concepts and techniques as well as applications in social science research using the statistical package Stata.
+The course emphasizes basic concepts and techniques as well as applications in social science research using R or Stata.
 Prerequisite: WWS509 or equivalent.

 The course is organized around five topics.
 The materials for each topic usually include a handout in PDF format and one or more computing logs in HTML format showing how to do the relevant calculations in R and Stata.
 For a more detailed description of the course, including a list of topics to be covered each week, see the syllabus, available also in printer-friendly PDF.

 Materials for week 1 include a handhout on Parametric Survival Models, a plot of the 2013 U.S. survival and hazard functions, and a computing log fitting parametric models to recidivism data.